Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: Introduction

 \subsection{Acknowledgement}

-I would like to express my sincere gratitude to Tony Pantev for suggesting me this project and providing his consistent support.
-I greatly appreciate Andrew Harder for sharing his expertise regarding the topic of hybrid LG models and his works: \cite{Harderunpublished}.
-I am also highly grateful to Jeff Hicks, Andrew Hanlon and Sheel Ganatra for explaining their works about construction of partially wrapped Fukaya categories associated to LG multi-potentials.
-Furthermore, I must thank Cheuk-Yu Mak, Nick Sheridan, Ron Doangi and Charles Doran for their willingness to enter many meaningful discussions.
-The author gratefully acknowledges financial support from the Leverhulme Trust.
+I extend my sincere gratitude to Tony Pantev for suggesting this project and providing his consistent support.
+My appreciation goes to Andrew Harder for sharing his expertise on the topic of hybrid LG models and for his work \cite{Harderunpublished}.
+Special thanks to Jeff Hicks, Andrew Hanlon, and Sheel Ganatra for explaining their work on the construction of partially wrapped Fukaya categories associated to LG multi-potentials.
+Additionally, I would like to thank Cheuk-Yu Mak, Nick Sheridan, Ron Donagi, and Charles Doran for their willingness to engage in many meaningful discussions.
+I am indebted to the anonymous referees for their valuable assistance in reorganizing and providing insightful comments to enhance this paper.
+Lastly, I gratefully acknowledge the financial support received from the Leverhulme Trust.